v12technology/fluxtion/docs/sections/fluxtion-explored/fluxtion-dsl.md

 }
 {% endhighlight %}

+# Connecting DataFlow and nodes

+An event processor supports bi-directional linking between flows and normal java classes, also known as nodes,  in the event processor.

+{: .info }
+Connecting DataFlow and nodes is a powerful mechanism for joining functional and imperative programming in a streaming environment
+{: .fs-4 }

+Supported bindings:

+* Node to data flow.
+The node is the start of a data flow
+* Data flow to node.
+The node has runtime access to pull current value of a data flow
+* Data flow Push to node.
+Data is pushed from the data flow to the node
+* Data flow to event processor.
+Data flow pushes re-entrant events to parent event processor, triggers new calculation cycle

 ## Node to DataFlow
 A Dataflow can be created by subscribing to a node that has been imperatively added to the event processor.
 When the node triggers in a calculation cycle the DataFlow will be triggered.
 Create a DataFlow from a node with: